harsh-mehta-13/Facial-and-Speech-Emotion-Recognition/README.md

 The labelled data is transformed into a numerical label, using the OneHotEncoder function provided by sklearn.
 This dataset is then split into 3 parts for training, validating and testing.

 The training and validation set is passed to a convolutional neural network with 9 conv layers.
 After every 3 conv layers, a dropout layer and max-pooling layer is added to reduce the complexity and overfitting.
 Kernel size of 5 and strides size is set to 2 with activation function relu.
 Finally, a dense layer is used with output units set to 6 and activation used is softmax.
 This model is compiled with adam optimizer and categorical_crossentropy loss function.
-The Training was completed in 28 epochs with an average of 3.5 sec/epoch, the batch size used was 15